frictionlessdata/datapackage/patterns/README.md

    This methodology applied for databases can also be applied for tabular data whose structure is similar to that of relational database tables but whose representation of relationships is different (see [patterns](https://www.ietf.org/archive/id/draft-thomy-ntv-tab-00.html#section-2) used in tabular representations).

-   This variation is explained in the [linked notebook](https://github.com/loco-philippe/Environmental-Sensing/blob/main/property_relationship/methodology.ipynb).
+   This variation is explained in the [linked notebook](https://github.com/loco-philippe/Environmental-Sensing/blob/main/property_relationship/methodology.ipynb) and presented in the [example](https://nbviewer.org/github/loco-philippe/Environmental-Sensing/blob/main/property_relationship/example_schema.ipynb).

    Using a data model is a simple way to express relationships but it is not required.
 We can express the relationships directly at the data schema level.